ASC 606 Revenue Recognition: The 5 Steps Explained

 FAQs About Identifying the Contract with a Customer

-What constitutes a valid contract under ASC 606?
+What Makes a Contract Valid Under ASC 606?

 A valid contract under ASC 606 must be approved by all parties, have identifiable rights and payment terms, possess commercial substance, and it must be probable that the company will collect the consideration.